SynthRender and I-AsSET: Open-Source Framework and Dataset for Bidirectional Sim-Real Transfer in Industrial Object Perception: Methodology

 As depicted in the second stage of~\autoref{fig:synthrender-diagram}, SynthRender applies DR or GDR according to user-defined rules and ranges.
 Each frame has a unique, temporally discontinuous configuration of layout and simulation parameters.
 Both simulation and rendering are executed in Blender through the BlenderProc API, leveraging the Cycles path tracing engine~\cite{cycles}.

-For each randomized scene, metadata is computed during rendering and later used to generate the corresponding annotations, as shown in the third stage of~\autoref{fig:synthrender-diagram}.
-After rendering, RGB images and metadata are stored in HDF5 files.
-Each file contains RGB images, depth maps, normal maps, segmentation masks, and the parameter values used for each frame.
+For each randomized scene, the rendered modalities and annotation-relevant scene metadata are generated during the same rendering stage and stored in per-frame HDF5 containers, as shown in the third stage of~\autoref{fig:synthrender-diagram}.
+Each container includes RGB images, depth maps, normal maps, segmentation masks, object identities, poses, and the parameter values associated with the frame.
+A subsequent format-specific export step reads these containers and produces the requested dataset annotations.
 The following subsections describe the main components of the pipeline.